godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/access-mcp-resource.md

 ## When is it used?

-- When Roo needs additional context from external systems
+- When Saarthi needs additional context from external systems
-- When Roo needs to access domain-specific data from specialized MCP servers
+- When Saarthi needs to access domain-specific data from specialized MCP servers
-- When Roo needs to retrieve reference documentation hosted by MCP servers
+- When Saarthi needs to retrieve reference documentation hosted by MCP servers
-- When Roo needs to integrate real-time data from external APIs via MCP
+- When Saarthi needs to integrate real-time data from external APIs via MCP

 ## Key Features